TechnologyRediscovery/codenforce/docs/dashboard/dashboard.md

-## Case List Builder
+## Case Search

-Case List Builder allows you to run a search for code enforcement cases that meet different criteria.
+Case Search allows you to run a search for code enforcement cases that meet different criteria.
 To run your search, select the search criteria you would like to display from the dropdown menu:

 ![screenshot of dropdown menu](img/querydropdown.png)